Garbage and Recycling Collection

 Bins that are not presented to the street prior to the commencement of the collection service will not be collected and the resident will be responsible for its disposal at the local landfill facility.

-If you are unsure of which collection area you are in, please refer to the Waste Collection Area Map and Calendar(PDF, 213KB) of Waste Collection for both RECYCLING and GARBAGE collection services.
+If you are unsure of which collection area you are in, please refer to the Waste Collection area map below for both RECYCLING and GARBAGE collection services.
+A copy of the 2024 Waste Collection Calendar can be found here.(PDF, 213KB) For more information on your waste collection days, find your address on the map below and click on the area number.

-Do you have a new house needing a garbage service? or do you need a replacement bin?
+Do you have a new house needing a garbage service?
+Or do you need a replacement bin?

 Recycling Services